 We each had an iPhone, and we had a dual USB charger that allowed us to charge both phones and only take up one outlet.
 That was it for tech gear.
 Nothing else to charge and nothing else to worry about getting lost or stolen.

-iPhones from the 4S and above have really good 8 megapixel (or higher, now) cameras and we used them for all our photos and videos (the iPhone 4 is only 5MP and not nearly as good though).
+iPhones from the 6S and above have really good 12 megapixel cameras and we used them for all our photos and videos.
 After returning home, I had several of our photos printed on large 13″ x 19″ paper, and they look every bit as good as photos I’ve taken with more serious cameras.

 I occasionally wished I had something larger like a 7″ tablet, to make typing and editing on the blog easier.
 But since I also wanted to have my phone, it didn’t make sense to carry two devices, and I got used to typing on the iPhone fairly quickly.
 I would never take a netbook or laptop though, because of the size and weight (and having to take an extra charger and cables).